reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 ```
 See the total time for these 200 request is 4 sec. `Time taken for tests:   4.049 seconds`

-Node.js is handling this concurrent requests easily even although it is single threadid but by now you know why.
+Node.js is handling this concurrent requests easily even although it is single threaded but by now you know why.